-The chain is made up of links connected together with the help of pins.
+The chain is made up of links connected with the help of pins.
 Since a chain is composed of multiple links, it is not used for long-distance power transmission.
-However, for short distance power transfers, the chain drive is the best.
+However, for short-distance power transfers, the chain drive is the best.

-In chain drive, there is no slippage and that is why it comes under a positive drive.
+In a chain drive, there is no slippage, and that is why it comes under a positive drive.
 Constant velocity can be achieved.
 However, the power transmission is not 100% as there is always some loss of power due to wear and tear.

-Unlike belt-drive, you need to use lubricants in chain drive.
-Proper care and regular maintenance are required for chain drives to perform at its best.
+Unlike the belt drive, you need to use lubricants in the chain drive.
+Proper care and regular maintenance are required for chain drives to perform at their best.